rd2/tbd/_site/pages/custom.md

   ]
 }
 ```
-Successfully linking custom _psi_ sets and OpenStudio objects relies on their unique (case-sensitive) _id_'s: here, "Warehouse Office" and "Warehouse Fine" are unique _spacetype_ object identifiers in one's OpenStudio model.
+Successfully linking custom _psi_ sets and OpenStudio objects relies on their unique (case-sensitive) "id": here, "Warehouse Office" and "Warehouse Fine" are unique _spacetype_ object identifiers in one's OpenStudio model.

 A few additional notes: